jwoehr/ublu/README.md

 4. ./dist/ublu.jar and its necessary .dist/lib directory are the runtime system.
 5. java -jar ublu.jar to run Ublu

-Documentation is being tidied up!
+Documentation and examples are being tidied up!
 Real Soon Now!

 - Jack Woehr jwoehr@softwoehr.com 2016-02-21